northwesternfintech/Core/Execution Platform/Guidelines.md

 - fetchMyTrades ([symbol[, since[, limit[, params]]]])
 - editOrder (id, symbol, type, side, amount, price = undefined, params = {})
 - cancelOrder (id, symbol = undefined, params = {})
+- fetchStatus ([, params = {}])

+2. Need to find a way to log every action made with a time stamp and any relevant info.
+This will be sent to the Data Framework team.
+- Just convert the inputs into a csv. return this data
+- if any api call fails, need to make sure the order gets put back into the order queue correctly

+3. Create an order queue? to save all performed orders in the order they were submitted.

 ### Best Practices
 1. Write documentation!!!